An extension of what we briefly discussed in class today...

 - was able to = could

-How many slices of pizza could you eat?
+Instead use: How many slices of pizzas were

 OR How many slices of pizza did you manage to eat? (+)(1)